rails/rails/guides/source/webpacker.md

 ### Using Webpacker for Static Assets

 The default Webpacker [configuration](https://github.com/rails/webpacker/blob/master/lib/install/config/webpacker.yml#L21) should work out of the box for static assets.
-The configuration includes a number of image and font file format extentions, allowing Webpack to include them in the generated `manifest.json` file.
+The configuration includes several image and font file format extensions, allowing Webpack to include them in the generated `manifest.json` file.

 With webpack, static assets can be imported directly in JavaScript files.
-The imported value represents the url to the asset.
+The imported value represents the URL to the asset.
 For example:

 ```javascript
 import myImageUrl from '../images/my-image.jpg'